bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Sure.
 Okay, so what's the...
-So this will basically guarantee that I'm going to connect to a Tor node if I want that.
+So this will basically guarantee that I'm gonna connect to a Tor node if I want that.

 Sjors Provoost: 00:25:04